 There are some recipes you come across like my ham and cheese sliders that you just know are going to become an immediate staple in your house and this recipe for Hawaiian roll breakfast sliders is another.

 This savory breakfast with a hint of sweetness from the melted maple butter on top is the best!
 I fall back on these sliders and my recipe for egg McMuffin often because they’re customizable and easy to make on busy mornings.

 - Feeds a crowd.
 Depending on the size of your family or the number of guests you’re serving, sometimes there are even enough leftovers for lunch or after-school snacks!

 - Super easy.
-The great thing about Hawaiian roll breakfast sliders is you’re not making individual sandwiches for everyone.
-You layer the sheet of rolls, pop them in the oven, then brush the bun tops with melted maple butter.
-Resisting eating too many is the hardest part!
+The great thing about Hawaiian roll breakfast sliders is you’re not making individual sandwiches!
+Just layer the sheet of rolls, pop in the oven, then brush the tops with melted maple butter.

 - Customizable.
 There are so many ways to make a slider.
-From ham and cheese sliders to cheeseburger sliders and meatball sliders.
-Keep reading for tips on ways to make these your own.
+From cheeseburger sliders to meatball sliders, keep reading for tips on ways to make these your own.

 - Anytime sandwiches.
 These pull-apart snack-size breakfast sandwiches are super convenient and so much fun to eat.
-Make them for lunch on the weekend, for Sunday morning brunch, or anytime throughout the week!
+Make them for Sunday morning brunch or a weekday breakfast!

 These Hawaiian roll breakfast sliders come together quickly with simple ingredients and are so easy to make.
 Check out everything you’ll need below to get started.